Data-Science-for-Linguists-2025/Linguistic-Markers-Catalan-Substitution/progress_report.md

 For the Radioteca data frame, since the web-scraping process took a long time and the data can't be found anywhere else or in any other than web format, it might be worth sharing for other projects' use.
 However, I'm still awaiting the owner's confirmation and reviewing any radio shows and transcription licensing issues.
 If possible, the data frame for Radioteca will be made available with citations to the original Radioteca web page and this project.

 #### License:
-I'm still very uncertain on the license because of what was mentioned previously.
-I want to share the Radioteca dataframe in terms of data for reuse.
+I'm still very uncertain about the License because of what was mentioned previously.
+I want to share the Radioteca data frame in terms of data for reuse.
 That is limiting my license plan progress.
+Except for the data portion, the License can be found in: [License.md](https://github.com/Data-Science-for-Linguists-2025/Linguistic-Markers-Catalan-Substitution/blob/main/LICENSE.md) I decided to go with this simple and permissive License because I build on other people's code many times, I don't think I could learn as much without it as a resource, so I hope to allow others to do the same off of mine.